 While this work will reflect understanding of the limitations of this grade level, the piece will be crafted with numerous teaching opportunities that allow for interesting part writing for all performers.

 The ideals of our fraternity are reflected in the special projects that local chapters focus their time and energy on each year.
-See what Tau chapter (West Virginia) is doing to promote quality wind music and the building of better bands.
+See what Omicron Chapter (Arkansas) is doing to promote quality wind music and the building of better bands.

-Special projects chair Dwayne Sagen will be soliciting information regarding chapter special projects in the upcoming months.
+Special projects chair Dwayne Sagen is always interested in receiving information regarding chapter special projects.
 Please take time to share the goals and projects that your chapter has embarked upon this year.
 An idea shared can inspire and motivate action and has the potential to impact our profession in a positive way.

 Questions or comments?